syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Axis.md

 ### Place axes at the opposite side

 The **OpposedPosition** property of axis can be used to place the axis at the opposite side of its default position.
-The default value of the OpposedPosition property is **False**.
+The default value of the OpposedPosition property is **false**.

 {% highlight cshtml %}